XinghanChen1999/XinghanChen1999.github.io/index.md

 - Digital Humanities
 - Computational Design

 My current research focuses on measuring global cityscapes using Street View images and constructing a cultural genealogy (my master's thesis topic).
 I excel in using quantitative methods such as spatial analysis (ArcGIS), deep learning, and machine vision to analyze spatial issues and measure urban quality.
-In the future, I wish to dedicate myself to some meaningful and exciting directions, such as promoting urban equity and preserving cultural diversity.

 ---